intmus/inttheory19-20/_03-triads-7chords-leadsheet/a1-triads.md

 This information is all important, but it assumes that you already know which chordal member of an inverted triad is the root.
 To develop a method for finding the root of an unnamed chord, we must first understand how the *inversion* interacts with the chord's *voicing*.

-Using the examples of open and closed voicings, students often work through the following process:
+Using the examples of open and closed voicings, students often work through a process that includes the following ideas:
-- open voicing is spread out
+- Attempt #1: Open voicing is spread out.
   - True, but this is a subjective measure.
 What constitutes "spread out"?
-- closed positions use simple intervals and open positions use compound intervals
+- Attempt #2: Closed voicings use only simple intervals and open positions have compound intervals.
-  - This is interesting in that it works if the chord only has four notes, but does not hold up if there are five or more chord members.
+  - This is interesting in that it works if the chord only has no repeated pitches, but does not hold up if a chord has repeated notes or more than four distinct pitches.
+- Attempt #3: - Closed voicings contain all chord members within one octave.
+    - This is almost there , but does not explain how a chord with more than four pitches can be in closed position.
-- open position skips one of the voices
+- Attempt #4: Open voicing skips one of the voices.
-  - This definition is basically correct, but the term "voices" is problematic because "voices" does not relate directly to the chord.
+  - This definition is almost there, but the term "voices" is problematic because "voices" does not relate directly to a chord.

-The final definition combined these three ideas.
+A complete definition combines these ideas.
-- Closed voicings contain all chord members within one octave.
+- Closed voicing stacks all pitches of a chord in an ascending order that does not skip a chordal member.
-- Open voicings can have chord members stacked in any order, skip chord members, and cover more than one octave.
+- Open voicings can have chord members stacked in any order, skip chord members.
+    - All open voicings will cover more than one octave because of this.

 ### *Root* versus *bass*